mitander/membank/docs/PERFORMANCE.md

 ## 1. Overview

-This document specifies the performance characteristics and architectural principles that enable the Kausal system's low-latency operation.
+This document specifies the performance characteristics and architectural principles that enable the KausalDB system's low-latency operation.
 Performance is a direct result of deliberate architectural choices, not post-hoc optimization.

 ## 2. Performance Metrics